 What it is: This treatment utilizes a handheld device that works to concentrate air -250°F on targeted areas of the face to stimulate cell renewal for a recharged and reenergized complexion.

 Where it is: The Fuel Stop NYC, 200 Central Park South, New York, NY 10019

 How much it costs: $45 to $75

 Why we love it: "'Freezing' your face in the name of youthfulness may seem a bit Walt Disney– or Austin Powers–esque, but ever one to be game for a treatment that promises fewer fine lines and more radiant skin, I couldn't sign myself up fast enough.
 The name of the treatment is a cryo facial, wherein a controlled stream of nitrogen (that registers at around -250°F) is applied to your face anywhere from five to 30 minutes.
 By doing this, your blood vessels constrict to heal redness and inflammation.

 It also boosts collagen, repairs dead skin cells, and tightens and firms the skin so fine lines appear less apparent.
 The first time I did it, I was in and out in about 10 minutes, and the ever-deepening fine line on my forehead practically disappeared for two weeks.
 My under-eye area was also much brighter and less sunken, and my skin glowed so much that I barely needed foundation.
 It's certainly not a long-lasting treatment, but if you have an event coming up, I highly recommend this flash facial that will only set you back about $45 to $75 depending on how long of a session you book.

-And if you're worried about the temperature, know that it's actually incredibly soothing, safe, and feels more like butterfly kisses than frost bite." — Lindsey Metrus, managing editor
+And if you're worried about the temperature, know that it's actually incredibly soothing, safe, and feels more like butterfly kisses than frost bite." — Lindsey Metrus, senior editor